-To begin with, I don't even like the term "God" or "LORD" so my criticism is even deeper towards the JWs than their fellow Christians who are simply trading one false title for another.
-Elohim has ONE NAME and many titles.
-That one name is YAHWEH, or in simplified form YAH (halel-u-YAH).
-YHWH means "He is", so that's what we say when we pray, we call on the Elohim, ther true one, He Who Exists.
+The truth is, Elohim has only ONE NAME and many titles.
+That one name is the transliteration of (or "YHWH" transliterated into English; most likely pronounced "YAHWEH" or "YAH-WAY"); or in simplified form, YAH (as in halel-u-YAH).
+YHWH (which is the Name ELOHIM Himself gave to Moshe (Moses) and which means "He is", so that's what we say when we pray, we call on the Elohim, ther true one, He Who Exists.
 When YHWH talks to Himself, it is I AM (Ehyeh Asher Ehyeh).
-Let me give you a bit of a history lesson then.
+Here's a little history lesson then.

 Moving on, after the return from Babylon, the synagogue system began to be set up.
 Sometime after Ezra but before Y'shua the rabbis decided to ban the use of the Name in the Temple, but allowed it locally.
 When the Temple was destroyed, the ban became universal.

-Now why did they do this?
-Well it had to do with the process of "protecting" Torah in oral tradition .
-We call these measure SYAG in Aramaic, meaning "fence".
-The intention is that if we put in an extra rule around the rule we want to protect, the keeping of the new rule will minimize the chance of breaking the real one.
+Why?
+Well it had to do with the process of "protecting" Torah in oral tradition ... placing a "fence" or an extra rule around the rule we want to protect, with the idea that the new rule will ultimately minimize the chance of breaking the real one.

 Unfortunately, history shows this doesn't work.
-Look at Eve.
+For instance, look at Eve.
 She is the first "rabbi" in a way because she invented the first fence.
 In Genesis, Eve is only told not to EAT the forbidden fruit, 'for if you do, you shall surely die".
-But when relating the command --the Torah if you will --to the serpent, what does she say?
+But when relating the command - the Torah if you will - to the serpent, what does she say?
 She says she should not TOUCH OR EAT the fruit, lest she die.
-Her fence becomes part of her normal understanding of the command.
+Her "fence" becomes part of her normal understanding of the command.
 As a result, when she does touch the fruit and doesn't die, the serpent can convince her that the fruit is safe!
 But YHWH never said not to touch the fruit, so touching means nothing, and because she broke the INNER command by eating it, guess what?
-She died!
+She basically wrote her own eventual death sentence!
 The rabbis do this a lot too.

-But like Eve, their SYAG didn't work.
+But like Eve, their "fence" didn't work.
 Why?
-Because, in order to avoid SPEAKING the Name they had to SUBSTITUTE the Name, and substituting the Name is a violation of the THIRD COMMANDMENT.
+Because, in order to avoid SPEAKING the Name they had to SUBSTITUTE the Name, and substituting the Name is a violation of the THIRD COMMANDMENT!
 What most view as, "don't take the Name in VAIN" is actually SHAV, and SHAV means, "to substitute, make desolate, drain of power".
-So in trying to "protect" one commandment, they violated another equally important one.
+So in trying to "protect" one commandment, they violated another equally important one!
 Is it any wonder then that Messiah was so critical of Oral Law (You have heard that it was SAID, but I SAY to you)?

-Oh, and there are also 300 separate commands to shout, laud, praise, sing, play on instruments IN THE NAME OF YAHWEH.
+Oh, and by the way, there are also 300 separate commands to shout, laud, praise, sing, play on instruments IN THE NAME OF YAHWEH.

-So this tradition carries forward into the Middle Ages, and starting in the year 500 or so the Masoretes begin putting the standard text together from all the ancient versions.
-They agree on standard pronunciation as well, and they want to avoid pronouncing YAHWEH.
-By about the year 1000 their system, the system used by Jewry today, is in place.
-From this point on no changes to any part of the Torah can happen.
+So, this tradition carries forward into the Middle Ages, and starting in the year 500 or so, the Masoretes began putting the standard text together from all the ancient versions.
+They agreed on standard pronunciation as well, and they wanted to avoid pronouncing YAHWEH.
+By about the year 1000 their system (the system used by Jewry today) was in place.
+From this point on no changes to any part of the Torah were to take place.
 It will be chanted, sung and read identically forever.

-So into this mix come the Protestants and later the JWs.
-They pick this tradition up and then the letter J is invented in 1600, just in time for the KJV.
-They take out the Y and put in the J, and now you have JEHOVAH, a totally false concoction based on a false tradition, based on a bad scriptural artifice.
+So into this mix came the Protestants and later the Jehovas Witnesses.
+They picked this tradition up and then the letter J was invented in 1600, just in time for the King James Version!
+They tok out the "Y" and put in the "J", and now we had "JEHOVAH" - a totally false concoction based on a false tradition, based on a bad scriptural artifice!